wandb/docs/content/guides/hosting/hosting-options/self-managed/kubernetes-operator/_index.md

 ## Deploy W&B Server application
 This section describes different ways to deploy the W&B Kubernetes operator.
 {{% alert %}}
-The W&B Operator will become the default installation method for W&B Server.
-Other methods will be deprecated in the future.
+The W&B Operator is the default and recommended installation method for W&B Server
 {{% /alert %}}

 **Choose one of the following:**